On the Grothendieck ring of a quasireductive Lie superalgebra: Introduction

 \subsection{Maximal toral subalgebras and restriction}

 Let $\fg$ be a Lie superalgebra, not necessarily finite-dimensional.
 Assume that $\fg$ contains a subalgebra $\fh$ such that

-\begin{itemize} \item $\ft:=\fh_{\ol{0}}$ has diagonalizable adjoint action on $\fg$ with finite-dimensional weight spaces. \item $\fh=\fg^{\ft}$; \end{itemize} We will call such subalgebras \emph{maximal quasitoral}.
+\begin{enumerate} \item $\ft:=\fh_{\ol{0}}$ has diagonalizable adjoint action on $\fg$ with finite-dimensional weight spaces; and, \item $\fh=\fg^{\ft}$, where $\fg^{\ft}$ denotes the centralizer of $\ft$ in $\fg$; \end{enumerate} We will call subalgebras with the above properties \emph{maximal quasitoral}.
 Maximal quasitoral subalgebras play an analogous role to maximal toral subalgebras of Lie algebras.
 In the purely even setting, the restriction of a representation to a maximal toral subalgebra is exactly the data of its character.
 The character of a representation is a powerful invariant, and providing (nice) formulas for characters of irreducible representations is a central problem in representation theory.